– last updated on 26/03/2021 –

 – if there is an embassy or consulate, you apply for a visa there.

 – If there is no embassy in the country where you live or are staying, you can arrange permission for a visa on arrival through a local agency.
 With this document you can then not only board your flight, but also obtain a visa on arrival.

 The previous system whereby anyone could obtain a visa on arrival has not yet been restarted.

 The big change is that the quarantine after arrival in Nepal has been abolished.
 However, you are still required to undergo testing after arrival in Nepal.

 19/01/2021 – New entry measures : easier to travel to Nepal

 On 18 of January 2021 the Immigration department communicated new entry measures for Nepal.
 They loosened up the requirements to enter Nepal.
 That’s good news if you want to start planning a trip to Nepal in the nearby future!

 It’s possible again to apply for a visa in the Nepalese embassy or consulate, located in your country.
 If there is no Nepalese representation in your country, you can ask your travel agency in Nepal to arrange a special permission with the Nepalese government.
 With this document you are able to get a visa upon arrival.
 Besides the visa, you need a negative Covid-19 report of less than 72 hours old, counting from your first port of embarkment.

-No need to quarantine anymore after arrival in Nepal, and you don’t need to have a special Covid-19 insurance for a coverage of 5000 USD.
+You don’t need to have a special Covid-19 insurance for a coverage of 5000 USD.
 We advice of course to have a good travel and cancellation insurance if you decide to travel to Nepal.

 15/11/2020 – First successful trek in Covid-19 times